yoyongxuan/tp/docs/DeveloperGuide.md

 * 1a.
 The given Student ID is invalid.

     * 1a1.
-Address Book shows an error message.
+CadetHQ shows an error message.

       Use case resumes at step 1.

 * 1b.
 The given Student ID is not in the list.

     * 1b1.
-Address Book shows an error message.
+CadetHQ shows an error message.

       Use case resumes at step 1.